Lightmatter/django-hydra/docs/source/workflow.rst

 First, create an instance of the template using cookiecutter.
 Create changes in the sample app, and commit to git on a new feature branch.

-Then go back into the `generic-django-conf` folder and run:
+Then go back into the `django-hydra` folder and run:

 1) `git config --global init.defaultBranch main`.
 When using this command, `main` should be the name of the primary branch of the instantiated project, not the primary branch of the template.
 2) `retrocookie --branch=your-branch-name ../your-project-name`